November 1988 – May 1995

 The network sent reporter Bob Dotson to Little Rock, who spent a week at the station filming hours of footage.
 I wasn’t included in the report, but saw some of the reporting being done by Dotson and his crew.
 The piece is centered around Flap Jones, host of Not Necessarily Nashville, who would often be at the station with her young daughters.
 It also features the late Mr. Lee, who hosted the extremely popular Traffic Jam blues show.
 Station Manager and jazz host John Cain is shown getting a blast of feedback as the reporter says “few of them had experience in radio before.”
 The report also shows Randy Wright and Mark Oswald, hosts of Nothin’ But A House Party, which proceeded my show on Saturday nights.

-Being in such an environment really gave me a sense of being part of something really special.
-And having the creative freedom to practically do whatever I wanted on the air made the possibilities seem unlimited.
+Being in such an environment really gave me a sense that I was part of something special.
+And having the creative freedom to do practically whatever I wanted on the air made the possibilities seem unlimited.
 1990 was the year I graduated from high school, but KABF had put me in with a totally different circle of people and way of thinking.
 It was vital as I was beginning my radio career and entering adulthood.

-As I was preparing to start college in August 1990, I met another listener who heard me mention on the air that I was about to start school at Arkansas State University in Jonesboro.
-Sean Corrigan came out to a fundraising concert KABF put on in a downtown parking garage and said that he had been attending ASU with mixed thoughts.
+Just before starting college in August 1990, I met a listener who heard me mention on the air that I was about to start school at Arkansas State University in Jonesboro.
+Sean Corrigan came out to a fundraising concert KABF put on in a parking garage in downtown Little Rock and said that he had been attending ASU with mixed thoughts.
 We became good friends at school and he would eventually start joining me regularly on the air.
 Because of his sharp wit, he added a lot more personality to the show.
-I’m rather dry with a pretty straight radio persona, but I can play well off the personalities of others, which is why I always appreciated having others with me during the show.
+I’m rather dry with a pretty straight radio persona, but can play off the personalities of others, which is why I always appreciated having people with me during the show.

 When I transferred to the University of Arkansas at Little Rock in 1993, I resumed the show with a new zeal.
 I had just finished an internship at the C-SPAN cable network in Washington, DC and while living there became a big listener of legendary alternative rock station 99.1 WHFS.
 You can hear an aircheck of that station, which I recorded in 1993, and read more about it on my C-SPAN page.
 WHFS was the first commercial alternative station I had ever heard and it was a huge influence.
 Hearing the style and attitude of this station gave me new ideas for how I could do my own show.
 Sadly, many years after I left Washington, new corporate owners for WHFS changed the format after several decades of being progressive or alternative rock.
 The call letters (which stood for High Fidelity Stereo) were eventually picked up by another station, but it is certainly not the same.